Can Social Media Work for B2B?

 - Show some personality.
 Create an identity that appeals to your target audience.
 Avoid being stiff and dry.

 - Use imagination.
-Content can pave a road for a higher flow of leads, better brand visibility and reputation if you know how to use it.
+Content can pave a road for a higher flow of business leads, better brand visibility and reputation if you know how to use it.
 Try different types of content, mix them to create something informative and unique.